paulscherrerinstitute/fast-feedback-indexer/README.md

 Develop an indexer for fast feedback

 *Status*: Current results based on simple brute force sampling seem to make sense.
+*Issues*: Implemented in CUDA, so only Nvidia GPUs are supported currently.

 ### External Build Dependencies

 * C++17 compatible compiler
 * cmake > 3.21 (not so sure if it works with earlier versions as well)
-* indexer needs a compiler compatible CUDA toolkit
+* *BUILD_FAST_INDEXER* needs a compiler compatible CUDA toolkit
 * *BUILD_SIMPLE_DATA_READER* and *REFINED_SIMPLE_DATA_INDEXER* need the Eigen 3.3 library
 * *PYTHON_MODULE* needs Python3 and NumPy (also see https://cmake.org/cmake/help/latest/module/FindPython3.html)